bmuteau/portfolio-v1/README.md

 First portfolio

 ToDo :

     Front-End:
-        * animation grey to click in a logo | Home page
-        * think to a cross button for return in home page
         * change px and % to rem
         * fix !important in CSS
         * fix scroll | tablet lockedpage